Shona Coyne and Glenn Moore seine fishing at Emu Point, May 2025.

 Presented by Western Australian Museum and Deakin University in collaboration with members of the Menang Noongar community

-Supported by Lotterywest, City of Albany, Foundation of the WA Museum and Metal Manufacturers Electrical Merchandising
+Supported by Lotterywest, City of Albany, Foundation for the WA Museum and Metal Manufacturers Electrical Merchandising

 VenueMuseum of the Great Southern